uranometrical/openmantleproxy/README.md

 #### `mantlefine`
 `mantlefine` functions identically to `optifine`, just in reverse.

+## Security
+OpenMantleProxy only establishes connections (conditionally) to `capes.mantle.gg` and `s.optifine.net`.
+As long as these domains remain safe moving forward (essentially assuming no malicious third party takes control of either domain), there are no security risks.
+Always be safe while installing software online, however, as this program does require elevated permissions.
+If you do not feel a binary release is safe, please compile this program manually after throughly examining its code.

+## Safety
+OpenMantleProxy can be used with any Minecraft client that uses OptiFine without fear of breaking the client's Terms of Service.
+Clients such as Lunar like to claim that Mantle violates their terms, but it doesn't, as Mantle does not touch Lunar.
+It modifies core OS functionalities.
+This is the same for OpenMantleProxy.

+Mantle's terms do not prevent third-party programs from accessing their website or its contents, as well.

+OptiFine does not have any restrictions either.

 ## Installation
 Installation automatically occurs when launching OpenMantleProxy without `--clean` (`-c`).
 Modes will not affect how the instllation is done.